Teen Wolf: The Movie: Reception

 Metacritic gave the film a weighted average score of 51 out of 100, based on 7 critics. including "mixed or average reviews".

 Teen Wolf: The Movie broke Paramount+ records as the most watched original film on the day of its debut.

 At the 2023 MTV Movie & TV Awards, Teen Wolf: The Movie was nominated for Best Kick-Ass Cast.

 Potential sequel

 Following the release of Teen Wolf: The Movie, which was initially part of a three-film deal, actor Tyler Posey, who portrays Scott McCall, expressed a strong desire to continue the franchise.
 In interviews, Posey revealed that he had written a script for a potential sequel.
 He also mentioned having ideas for a third installment or possibly transitioning the story into a television series.
 Posey emphasized his commitment to leading the project, stating, "I want to spearhead it.
 I want it really bad."
-In September 2025, Posey confirmed that some original cast members are on board for the sequel, though specific details were not been disclosed.
+In September 2025, Posey confirmed that some original cast members are on board for the sequel, though specific details were not disclosed.